aschuerch/bactofidia/README.md

 ```
 Consider to add the miniconda directory to your PATH environment variable by editing your ~/.bash_profile

-Create a virtual environment for snakemake using python3:
+Next, create a virtual environment for snakemake using python3:

 ```bash
  conda create -y -n snakemake python=3.5 snakemake